BillRaymond/agile-in-action-podcast-repo/_posts/2022-07-26-the-leader-s-mindset-required-for-organizational-agility.md

 Thomas Grisham: So the dilemma is what you need are a couple of layers of people who are more like a Renaissance woman, someone who's trained with one background, but has been put into the system.

-Thomas Grisham: Give you one example, 3M, the company that makes sticky stuff, they move people from accounting into R&amp;D. Why in the hell would you do that as a company?
+Thomas Grisham: Give you one example, 3M, the company that makes sticky stuff, they move people from accounting into R&D. Why in the hell would you do that as a company?
 And the reason is.
 Because they walk in with stupid questions.
 What does this do?
 And instead of giving them an explanation of, well, yeah, just the polymetric structure of this and the chemistry, blah, blah, blah, blah, blah.
 No, no, my question is, what does it do?
-Does it stick for good or is it like a Post It note where it comes off?
+Does it stick for good or is it like a Post-It note where it comes off?

 Thomas Grisham: And likewise, the R&amp;D guys that go into bookkeeping got no clue.
 But what happens at the end of it is, now you have a different world year.